 Before contacting a solar panel company, first think about how much energy you want to produce.
 Some people decide that they just want to offset their energy usage and bring down their bills.
 Other people may want to produce all of their electricity, and some may want to produce more to sell back to the grid.

 Which of these you can choose is determined by a number of factors.
 The first is that some states will not allow you to produce more than your household’s consumption, meaning you can not sell it back to the grid.
+This is important to know when you are planning your solar panel installation for either your business or home.

 Other than this, the amount of space you have can determine how much energy you can produce.
 If you only have a small roof on which to lay panels, then you can expect to have less.